CBD pedestrian only phase crossings

 The trial intersections were selected as high pedestrian traffic areas close to retail shops and car parks in the CBD.

-For example an average of 11 650 pedestrians cross the Elizabeth Street and Liverpool Street Intersection between 7 am-7 pm each day (compared to 7317 cars).
+For example an average of 11 650 pedestrians cross the Elizabeth Street and Liverpool Street Intersection between 7 am-7 pm each day.
+In the same timeframe, 7317 cars crossed the intersection.

 These streets were also already prioritised for pedestrians with 40km/h zones in place.